Landlord Decision Guide · Updated 2026

 Frequently Asked Questions

-How do I decide whether to accept or reject an applicant?
+How do I decide whether to accept or reject a rental applicant?

 Measure the applicant’s screening results against the written criteria you set before advertising the unit, applied identically to every applicant.
-The decision step is just applying pre-existing standards.
-If you’re deciding what your standards are while looking at a specific applicant’s file, that’s a fair housing problem.
+The decision step is simply applying pre-existing standards.
+If you are deciding what your standards are while looking at a specific applicant’s file, that is a fair housing problem because the criteria can no longer be shown to be neutral.

 Do I have to give a reason when I reject an applicant?

-If a consumer report informed the decision, you must send an adverse action notice, which identifies the consumer reporting agency and the applicant’s rights, though it doesn’t strictly require listing specific reasons.
-Separately, always document the specific reason in your own file, tied to the written criterion the applicant didn’t meet.
+If a consumer report informed the decision in whole or in part, FCRA Section 615 (15 U.S.C.
+1681m) requires you to send an adverse action notice.
+The notice names the consumer reporting agency, states that the agency did not make the decision, and tells the applicant about their right to a free report copy within sixty days and to dispute errors.
+Separately, always document the specific reason in your own file, tied to the written criterion the applicant did not meet.
 Never give a verbal-only reason.

-If I approve someone but require a cosigner, do I need an adverse action notice?
+If I approve someone but require a cosigner or higher deposit, do I need an adverse action notice?

-Yes, if the cosigner requirement stems from the consumer report.
-A conditional approval, cosigner, higher deposit, prepaid rent, shorter lease, based on report information is adverse action under the FCRA, and the notice is required even though you said yes.
+Yes, if the condition stems from the consumer report.
+A conditional approval on less favorable terms – a cosigner, a larger deposit, prepaid rent, or a shorter lease based on report information – is adverse action under the FCRA, and the notice is required even though you said yes.

 Can I reject an applicant for any reason I want?

-No. You can reject for legitimate, consistently-applied reasons tied to written criteria, insufficient income, poor rental history, screening results that fall short of your standards.
-You cannot reject based on protected characteristics, and you cannot apply your criteria inconsistently between applicants.
-And FCRA-based rejections require an adverse action notice.
+No. You can reject for legitimate, consistently applied reasons tied to written criteria, such as insufficient income, poor rental history, or screening results that fall short of your standards.
+You cannot reject based on a protected characteristic, and you cannot apply your criteria inconsistently between applicants.
+FCRA-based rejections also require an adverse action notice.

 How long should I keep records of rejected applicants?

-At least four years.
-Keep complete files for both accepted and rejected applicants, application, authorization, report, verification notes, the criteria in effect, the decision rationale, and any adverse action notice with proof of delivery.
+At least four years is a common, defensible retention period.
+Keep complete files for both accepted and rejected applicants – the application, the signed authorization, the report, verification notes, the criteria in effect, the decision rationale, and any adverse action notice with proof of delivery.
 A complete set showing consistent treatment is your best defense if a complaint arises.

-Inconsistent standards, approving one applicant who fell short while rejecting another with similar results.
-This is the textbook disparate-treatment claim, especially when the applicants are in different protected classes.
+Inconsistent standards – approving one applicant who fell short while rejecting another with similar results.
+That is the textbook disparate-treatment claim, especially when the applicants are in different protected classes.
 The fix is simple: written criteria, applied identically, documented every time.

-Can I tell an applicant the unit is no longer available if I’ve decided not to rent to them?
+Can I tell an applicant the unit is no longer available if I have decided not to rent to them?

 No. Telling one prospective applicant the unit is gone while continuing to show it to others is a classic fair housing violation.
-If you’re not going to rent to someone, handle it through the proper decision and notice process, don’t misrepresent the unit’s availability.
+If you are not going to rent to someone, handle it through the proper decision and notice process rather than misrepresenting the unit’s availability.

 Make Confident, Defensible Decisions

-Our screening reports give you the same complete data on every applicant — so you can measure each one against your written criteria and document a defensible decision.
+Our screening reports give you the same complete, FCRA-ready data on every applicant – so you can measure each one against your written criteria and document a decision that holds up.